jyhi/Notes/Computer Organisation/2017-09-21-01-what-is-a-computer.md

 ## The Church-Turing Thesis

-**All things that can be computed can be computer by a Turing Machine.**
+**All things that can be computed can be computed by a Turing Machine.**

 ## Universal Turing Machine (**UTM**)